-Kitty is a London-based jewelry designer-maker. .
+Kitty is a London-based jewellery designer-maker. .
 Whilst living in Barcelona she trained amongst some of the city's finest artisans, where she developed her distinctive style.
 This influenced her Signature Collection of handmade gold and silver earrings.

 Normally based in a central London studio, Kitty has adapted to the current global situation by setting-up a makeshift studio in her garden.
 With limited tools and machines she is using just her hands and a few hammers to continue business as usual.

 Here she shares with us her creative process & love for studio life.

 - My History with Jewellery